sosie-js/python-bestsource/docs/index.md

 ![Demo live](https://sosie-js.github.io/python-bestsource/screenshot.png)

+## Dev and contributions

+Have a look on my repository on github [python-bestsource](https://github.com/sosie-js/python-bestsource)

+## vapoursynth plugins on linux

+I recommend to use script [hybrid vapourynth addon](https://github.com/Selur/hybrid-vapoursynth-addon) from Selur to compile lsmas, bestsource, wwxd.
+A big talk on porting vapoursynth plugins on linux [can be found here](https://github.com/vapoursynth/vapoursynth/issues/1064)

 ## Installation

 I use [scite](https://scintilla.org/SciTE.html) , a lightweight editor to trigger vspreview by pressing [F5] (or compile) after adding the /etc/scite/vapoursynth.properties

+It requires at least version 1.6.0 of [peagisub](https://github.com/sosie-js/peagisub-vs) for vapoursynth plugins path configuration.

 ```
 # Define SciTE settings for Vapoursynth Python files.